 9: Lobuche – Chhukung (4730m) via Khongma – Pass (5535 m)

 Today is the greatest day to traverse Khongma-La Pass (5535m).
 The trail continues via the moraine of the Khumbu glacier to Khongma-La Base Camp.
 Because of the high altitude and daily walk over the glacier, there may be some difficulties; rising to the Khongma-La pass is the most challenging day of the trek.
-You will forget those hardness while you are at the top by viewing the outstanding views of th mountains.
+You will forget that hardness while you are at the top by viewing the outstanding views of the mountains.
+Khongma Pass is one of the highest passes in the Everest region.
+You will traverse it while you embark on the Everest Three Passes Trek with the other two passes.
 Then, along the Imja Khola valley, we steadily descend towards Chhukung.

 Route to Island Peak & Imja Valley